What are the medication issues related to cancer?

 People with cancer often take many medications both for their cancer as well as for other chronic health problems.
-Following the doctor’s orders can be hard when some need to be taken with food, some without, some in the morning, some at bedtime, some as needed, some once a day, and others multiple times a day, or even around the clock.
+Following the doctor’s orders can be hard when some need to be taken with food, some without, some in the morning, some at bedtime, some as needed, some once a day, and others multiple times a day or even around the clock.
 Now there are a number of cancer treatments that can be directed to be taken at home by the patient with the help of the family.

 - Name of the medication